Car Accident Lawyers in San Antonio, Texas

-For decades, our experienced injury attorneys have represented victims of auto accidents and negligent drivers and helped them receive the compensation they deserve.
+For more than 25 years, our San Antonio automobile accident attorneys have represented victims of car crashes and negligent drivers and helped them receive the compensation they deserve.
 At Thomas J. Henry, our knowledgeable and experienced attorneys are backed by the legal and financial resources necessary to develop your case and put you in the best position possible.
 Our record of helping our clients achieve record-breaking verdicts, settlements, and judgments is a testament to the hard work, tenacity, and dedication of our team of lawyers.

-We utilize the best experts from across the country to assist in every automobile accident case.
+We utilize the best experts from across the country to assist in automobile accident cases.
 From accident reconstruction experts to doctors and surgeons, employing the right expert for your case can be critical in achieving a successful result.

 When the unthinkable happens on the roadways, our experienced car crash lawyers can help ensure that your case is handled correctly and with care, from the scene of the wreck to the resolution of your case.
 We are available 24/7, nights and weekends to hear your claim.
 Call us today to set up a free case review.